apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 .. note::

     Currently triggers are only used until their first event, because they are only used for resuming deferred tasks, and tasks resume after the first event fires.
-However, Airflow plans to allow DAGs to be launched from triggers in future, which is where multi-event triggers will be more useful.
+However, Airflow plans to allow Dags to be launched from triggers in future, which is where multi-event triggers will be more useful.

 Sensitive information in triggers